Did you know that 91% of all cyber attacks start with a phishing email?

 These records are crucial as they are used to verify the DKIM signature of outgoing emails from your domain.

-Step 4: Setup DKIM Signing for Your Office 365 Emails
+Step 4: Setup DKIM signing for your Office 365 emails

-Once you add the CNAME records to your DNS, return to the DKIM settings in the Exchange admin center.
-Choosing the domain you want, set DKIM signing to enable.
-Enabling this feature can take some time based on your DNS provider; ensure the DNS records are propagating before you enable it.
+- Choosing the domain you want, set DKIM signing to enable.
+Enabling this feature can take some time based on your DNS provider.

-Additional Considerations
+Additional considerations

 - Verification.
-After enabling DKIM, it is a best practice to check it’s working properly.
+After enabling DKIM, it is a best practice to check if it’s working properly.
 There are many online tools you can use to check the DKIM record.

 - Troubleshooting.
 Where DKIM is not enabled, check the syntax and presence of your CNAME records in your DNS set up.
 Another option is to verify missed errors by referencing Microsoft’s support resources or your DNS provider.